County Court judgment (CCJ)

 - Fill in the enclosed financial statement to make an offer of payment if you cannot afford to pay full debt.

 - Let the creditor know you are seeking debt advice

 - If you need more information from the creditor about the debt, request it

 8 Identifying Northampton and other County Court forms:

 Once your creditor starts a court action against you, firstly, you will know about it when you receive a form in the post from the court.
 If this happens you need to act as soon as possible.
-This is why it is important to ensure your creditors have your current address as well as opening your post straight away as soon as you get it.
+Therefore, it is important to ensure your creditors have your current address as well as opening your post straight away as soon as you get it.

 - N1 - Claim form

 - N9B - Defense and counterclaim